Language Spoken in Croatia: Is English Enough for Tourists?

 Alright, let’s jazz up the history of the national language in Croatia a bit and throw in some cool facts!

 So, Croatia’s not just about those jaw-dropping coastlines.
 Croatia, with cities like Dubrovnik and Split, situated along the Adriatic coast, is also home to a language as fascinating as its scenery.
-Croatian, which is part of the South Slavic language gang, has a lot in common with Serbian, Bosnian, and Montenegrin.
+Croatian, which belongs to the South Slavic language group, has much in common with Serbian, Bosnian, and Montenegrin.
 But it’s got its own special Croatian twist.

 Now, the superhero behind this language revolution was Ivan Kukuljević Sakcinski, a history buff and writer from Varaždin.
-This guy made a bold move on May 2, 1843, by giving a speech in Croatian in the Croatian Parliament.
+This guy made a bold move on May 2, 1843, by giving the first speech in Croatian in the Croatian Parliament.

 Talk about a mic-drop moment for such a relatively small country!